Cardinals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - In six games as the underdog over the last 10 contests, the Cardinals were upset in every contest.

-- In their last 10 matchups with a total posted by oddsmakers, the Cardinals and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the total, the Cardinals and their foes are 4-6-0 in their last 10 contests.

-- The Cardinals' previous 10 games have not had a spread set by oddsmakers.
+- The Cardinals' previous 10 contests have not had a spread set by bookmakers.

 Cardinals Betting Records & Stats

-- The Cardinals have come away with 23 wins in the 54 contests they have been listed as the underdogs in this season.
+- The Cardinals have won in 23, or 41.8%, of the 55 contests they have been named as odds-on underdogs this year.

-- St. Louis has a record of 1-2 in games where sportsbooks have it as underdogs of at least +155 on the moneyline.
+- St. Louis has entered 14 games this season as the underdog by +125 or more and is 6-8 in those contests.

-- The moneyline set for this matchup implies the Cardinals have a 39.2% chance of walking away with the win.
+- The Cardinals have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- St. Louis' games have gone over the total in 61 of its 128 chances.
+- St. Louis and its opponents have hit the over in 61 of its 129 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!